Navigating USAJobs for Wildland Firefighter Positions

 Decoding a Forest Service Job/ Vacancy Announcement Number

 These are the specific job postings you will be applying for.
-Towns are listed under a specific region, which will have its own job announcement.
-These are also found on Outreach Announcements which are released by each forest before hiring begins.
+Towns are listed under a specific region, which may have its own job announcement or be lumped in with other regions.
+These can be found on job postings on USAJobs.gov, outreach announcements or on social media or web pages.

 Permanent Position/ FIREHIRE Example: